mumoshu/node-detacher/README.md

   - Deregister the node from the target group specified by `tg.node-detacher.variant.run/<target-group-arn>` label
   - Call `DeregisterInstancesFromLoadBalancer` API for the loadbalancer specified by `clb.node-detacher.variant.run/<load balancer name>` label
 - Set the node condition `NodeBeingDetached` to `True`, so that in the next loop we won't duplicate the work of de-registering the node

-## Recommended Usage

-- Run [`aws-asg-roller`](https://github.com/deitch/aws-asg-roller) along with `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough
-- Run `cluster-autoscaler` along with `node-detacher` in order to avoid downtime on scale down
-- Run [`node-problem-detector`](https://github.com/kubernetes/node-problem-detector) to detect unhealthy nodes and [draino](https://github.com/planetlabs/draino) to automatically drain such nodes.
-Add `node-detacher` so that node termination triggered by `draino` doesn' result in downtime.
-See https://github.com/kubernetes/node-problem-detector#remedy-systems
-  - Optionally add more node-problem-detector rules by referencing [uswitch's prebuilt rules](https://github.com/uswitch/node-problem-detector)

 ## Requirements